SDP bounds on quantum codes: Discussion

 \section{Discussion}

-We provided a complete semidefinite programming hierarchy for the existence of quantum codes, and relaxations that recover a Lov\'asz bound for self-dual quantum codes, a quantum Delsarte bound, and the quantum version of Schrijver and Gijswijt's SDP bounds that use the Terwilliger algebra.
+We provided a complete semidefinite programming hierarchy for the existence of quantum codes, and relaxations that recover a Lov\'asz bound for self-dual quantum codes, a quantum Delsarte bound, and the quantum version of Schrijver and Gijswijt's semidefinite programming bounds that use the Terwilliger algebra.
 With this we show that $(\!(7,1,4)\!)_2$, $(\!(8, 9, 3)\!)_2$, and $(\!(10, 5, 4)\!)_2$ codes do not exist.
-While the non-existence of $(\!(7,1,4)\!)_2$ was known previously through analytical methods~\cite{PhysRevLett.118.200502}, to our knowledge the latter two bounds seem to be new~\cite[Table III]{Rigby_2019}.
+While the non-existence of $(\!(7,1,4)\!)_2$ was known previously through analytical methods~\cite{PhysRevLett.118.200502}, to our knowledge the latter two bounds are new~\cite[Table III]{Rigby_2019}.

-An interesting aspect are the changes that appear in the quantum versions of these semidefinite programming bounds.
-These are perhaps best illustrated in the Lov\'asz bound [Eqs.~\eqref{eq:lovasz_SDP1} and~\eqref{eq:lovasz_SDP1}]: in the classical case the Hamming distance indicates which entries in $M$ are set to zero.
-For quantum codes also the anti-commutation relations between pairs of observables yield constraints: $\Gamma_{ab}$ is additionally set to zero if the Pauli strings $E_a$, $E_b$ anticommute.
-This can be captured by a graph with loops, and makes the quantum Lov\'asz bound naturally fit into a recently developed framework for a hypergraph Lov\'asz $\vartheta$ number~\cite{Castro_Silva_2023}.
-In particular, this leads to both different quantum Lov\'asz and quantum Delsarte bounds compared to classical ${\bf{4}}^n$ codes.
+An interesting aspect are the differences between the classical and quantum versions of these semidefinite programming bounds.
+These are perhaps best illustrated in the Lov\'asz bound [Eqs.~\eqref{eq:lovasz_SDP1}, ~\eqref{eq:lovasz_SDP2}]: in the classical case the Hamming distance indicates which entries in $M = \chi \chi^T$ are set to zero.
+For quantum codes the anti-commutation relations between pairs of observables yield additional constraints: $\Gamma_{ab}$ is set to zero if the Pauli strings $E_a$, $E_b$ anticommute, which can be captured by a graph with loops.
+In particular, this leads to different quantum Lov\'asz and quantum Delsarte bounds than in the classical case of quaternary codes.

 A further interesting aspect is the use of the quantum MacWilliams identity to recover expressions of the form $\tr(E \rho E^\dag \varrho)$ that, in principle, are outside of the state polynomial optimization framework.
 One can hope that this opens the door to the application of state polynomial optimization to optimize over arbitrary expressions in observables and states.
 A possible approach is to use higher-order generalizations of quantum MacWilliams identities such as presented in Ref.~\cite{TRINKER20112283}.